Planning the Perfect Bachelorette Party: Best Tips

-Traditionally the maid of honor will be responsible for taking charge of the planning and will have the rest of the bridesmaids (or other close friends) by her side to help her in the execution.
+Traditionally the maid of honor will be responsible for planning the perfect bachelorette party.
+She will have the rest of the bridesmaids (or other close friends) by her side to help her in the execution.
 While this is the norm, it is more than okay for the bride to assume command and plan the bachelorette party herself.

-The bachelorette party should be held one to two months prior to the wedding, allowing enough time beforehand to make the bachelorette party epic and more than enough time afterward to recover and get back to finalizing any wedding planning.
+The bachelorette party is usually one to two months prior to the wedding.
+It allows enough time beforehand to make the bachelorette party epic.
+It is also more than enough time afterward to recover and get back to finalizing any wedding planning.

-- How should the bride be included in the planning?
+How should the bride be included in planning the perfect bachelorette party?

 If the bride isn’t already in charge of planning, it’s essential to include her in the significant decision making as the whole event is for her.
-Get the bride’s input early on to see if there’s a destination she has in mind, a specific date that works best for her, activities or interests she wants to include, who to invite to the event, and of course, whether the theme will be innocent or naughty.
+Get the bride’s input early on to see if there’s a destination she has in mind, a specific date that works best for her or activities and interests she wants to include.
+It is also important to know who to invite to the event, and of course, whether the theme will be innocent or naughty.

 The bachelorette party’s cost will always range depending on the number of people involved, the selected destination, the duration, and the activities chosen.
 You should set a budget with the bride and the other bridesmaids early on and make sure you stick to it.
 The average cost can be anywhere from approximately $300 to $2000 (for one to five or more days respectively).

 The bachelorette party will likely be just those in the bridal party.
 The bride may request to have other friends in attendance too, and that’s perfectly fine.
 Make sure you don’t include any uninvited wedding guests, that’s a big no-no (unless otherwise instructed by the bride).
-Don’t be afraid to include males in the bachelorette party if the bride wants them there or if they’d be up for any of the festivities you have in mind.
+Don’t be afraid to include males in the bachelorette party if the bride wants them there.
 Oh, and don’t forget to include the bride on your list of those attending.

 You don’t need to send out an invitation that is formal or super cute for this event; instead, a simple email with the vital plans and logistical information will suffice.

-You’ll be happy to hear that this is one event throughout the pre-wedding festivities where gifts are not expected.
+You’ll be happy to hear that this is one event throughout the pre-wedding festivities where you don’t need to give gifts.
 Write it down, spread the word, and never forget.
 No presents are needed here!

 Depending on the bride’s preferences, she may ask that no one posts photos on social media for the duration of the event (for any multitude of reasons).
 It’s better to have this conversation and make sure everyone’s on the same page, rather than upset the bride.